October special – $35 off Jeep tour reservations with code candy35w – expires 10/31/23 Reserve your Jeep today and save!

 The Denali Highway is unpaved and during a dry, hot day, there will be trail dust kicked up by the Jeeps.
 Make sure to leave enough distance between your Jeep and the Jeep in front of you so that you can see clearly and drive safely.
 During the early part of the Summer, when everything is thawing/melting, the Denali Highway can flood.
 Use caution when crossing puddles, streams, etc. The Denali Highway is regulated by the Alaska DOT and they may close the Highway at any point if the conditions are unsafe.

-Clothing appropriate for all weather and conditions.
+Wear clothing appropriate for all weather and conditions.
 Layers are best in Denali, including a wind/rain layer.
+Wear clothing that can get dirty or wet.

 Sturdy sneakers or boots are best for our tour and for Denali.
 Since you will want to get out of the Jeeps and walk around, flip-flops and sandals are not recommended.
 Rocks and trail debris can hurt and the ground can be wet and soggy.